Ycpick/airflow_datapipeline/README.md

 # airflow_datapipeline
-Moving data from MSSQL Server to Hive by using Spark
+Moving data from MSSQL Server to Hive using Spark